 Next we took a look at the 700 Holstein cows that the farm holds.
 I was surprised at how comfy the cows are.
 They sleep on special beds made of rubber, have huge fans to keep them cool in their barns and are very well taken care of.
 The Wanner Family feels that well taken cows are the best milk producers so this is the best way to be profitable.

-The thing that amazed me the most about this farm is that the energy it is run on comes from the waste of the farm.
+The thing that amazed me the most about this dairy farm tour is learning that the energy it is run on comes from the waste of the farm.
 A methane digester was constructed in 2007.
 The waste gets recycled into energy and this reduces odors, the amount of carbon in the atmosphere, and the volume of manure going back to the fields.

 After the boys learned about the farms energy source, it was time to see the cows being milked.
 The facilities are super clean and everything is checked twice to make sure the purest milk goes out to the customer.
 The boys had talked about milking cows the whole ride up and this was the moment they were waiting for.
 But first they had a special surprise.